-Further, ROPS line item 123 was also denied by DOF in a letter dated May 17, 2019, which the Successor Agency contested as part of the ROPS 19-20 meet and confer process.
+Further, as part of ROPS 19-20, line item 123 (a contract with EKI) was also denied by DOF by letter dated May 17, 2019, which the Successor Agency contested as part of the ROPS 19-20 meet and confer process.
 Thereafter, on May 21, 2019, the Successor Agency filed a Petition For Writ of Mandate ("Petition") with the Superior Court in Sacramento County challenging DOF's decision to deny line item 123 on ROPS 19-20, in Successor Agency To The Redevelopment Agency of the City of Emeryville v California Department of Finance, Keely Bosler, Case No. 34-2019-8000149.
-See Petition enclosed herein as Attachment 3.
-A hearing before the Superior Court to consider the Successor Agency's Petition is set for February 14, 2020.
-Accordingly, as set forth below and in the Petition on file with the Sacramento County Superior Court, the Successor Agency continues to assert that the agreement with EKI for environmental engineering services at the Corporation Yard is an enforceable obligation pursuant to Health and Safety Code 34171(d)(1)(E) and (F) and therefore is included in line item 123 of ROPS 20-21.
+On February 27, 2020, the Sacramento County Superior Court granted the Petition and upheld the Successor Agency's position that the agreement with EKI for environmental engineering services at the Corporation Yard is an enforceable obligation pursuant to Health and Safety Code 34171(d)(1)(E) and (F).
+However, DOF has since appealed the decision to the California Court of Appeal.